 15. Assimilation or "onboarding" systems are an important part of the ministry of healthy churches.
 These systems help people come in the front door and keep them from going out the back door.
-(Some object to the term assimilation from my experience).
+(Some object to the term assimilation from my experience because it has connotations from science fiction).